renatomaia/coutil/doc/manual.md

 ### `promise.awaitall ([p, ...])`

-Suspends the calling coroutine awaiting the fulfillment of all promises `p, ...`.
+[Await function](#await) that awaits the fulfillment of all promises `p, ...`.
 Returns `true` if all promises `p, ...` are fulfilled.
 Otherwise it returns like [`event.await`](#eventawait-e).

 ### `promise.awaitany (p, ...)`

-If there are no fulfilled promises in `p, ...`, it suspends the calling coroutine awaiting the fulfillment of any of the promises in `p, ...`.
+[Await function](#await) that awaits the fulfillment of any of the promises in `p, ...`, if there are no fulfilled promises in `p, ...`.
-If the calling coroutine is resumed by the fullfillment of a promise in `p, ...`, it returns the fulfilled promise.
+Otherwise it returns immediately.
-Otherwise it returns like [`event.await`](#eventawait-e).
+In any case, it returns a fulfilled promise.

 ### `promise.create ()`